 When it comes to packing clothes, it’s safe to say we’ve seen it all — the good, the bad, and the ugly.
 We’ve seen everything from meticulously packed suitcases to clothes shoved into dressers weighing twice what they should because they were so overstuffed.
 There are a few simple ways to avoid overstuffing, so read on for our top suggestions.
+Check out the infographic and blog post below for expert advice.

 How To Pack Clothing For Your Move